 Erected by the Descendants of Asa Ladd.

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 36° 53.033′ N, 89° 55.718′ W. Marker is in Bloomfield, Missouri, in Stoddard County.
 Marker can be reached from the intersection of Center Street and South Prarie Street.
 Touch for map.
 Marker is in this post office area: Bloomfield MO 63825, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 The Fatal Tree (approx. ¼ mile away).

 Credits.
 This page was last revised on March 20, 2019.
-This page originally submitted on March 18, 2019, by Christopher Wallace Martin of Germantown, Tennessee.
-This page has been viewed 77 times since then.
+It was originally submitted on March 18, 2019, by Christopher Wallace Martin of Germantown, Tennessee.
+This page has been viewed 216 times since then and 82 times this year.
 Photos: 1, 2. submitted on March 18, 2019, by Christopher Wallace Martin of Germantown, Tennessee. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?